wellcomecollection/catalogue-api/rank/README.md

 ## Getting started

-Clone this repo and run:
+Clone this repo, and run:

+- `cd rank`
 - `yarn` to install packages
 - `yarn env` to populate a local `.env` file.
-   This assumes you're part of the Wellcome Collection team on Vercel.
-You'll be asked to link your local repo to the project in order to fetch the necessary secrets.
-The project name is `rank`.
+You'll need to be signed into a Wellcome Collection AWS account with access to the `platform-dev` role to do this.
+- `yarn rank` to run the relevance tests

 ## Docs 📖